WLOGSolutions/RSuite/docs/rsuite_and_docker_integration.md

-# R Suite and Docker utilities
+# R Suite and Docker
 In this document basic R Suite Docker functionalities are presented.
 It covers:

 * creating deployment zips